Pink-Crab/Perique_Plugin_Life_Cycle/README.md

 $plugin_state_controller->event('Foo\Some_Class_Name'));
 $plugin_state_controller->finalise();
 ```
 The `finalise()` method can be passed the path of you main plugin file, if you have chosen to bootstrap the Application in an additional file.
-If left empty, will grab the base plugin filename automatically (based on where you created the Controller instance).
+If left empty, will grab the base plugin filename automatically (based on where you created the Controller instanceg).

 > This uses the Perique DI Container, but as this has to be called before `init`, any custom rules will not be added.
 So any complex dependencies will need to be manually created first.